How to Mask Data Input in Excel & Google Sheets

-For example, if only numbers for a time are inserted, Excel will automatically format them to HH:MM format.
+For example, if only numbers for a time are inserted, you want Excel to automatically format them as HH:MM.
 Say you want to create an input mask for a time in cell B2.

-Now, you can enter only numbers for time (here, 450), and Excel will format it as 4:50.
+Now, you can enter numbers only for the time (here, 450), and Excel formats it as 4:50.

-As you can see, this cell has Custom format, therefore it won’t be recognized as a time format by Excel.
+As you can see, this cell has a custom format.
+Therefore, it won’t be recognized as a time format by Excel.

 Mask Data Input in Google Sheets

-1. Select the cell where you want to create a mask input (here, cell B2), and in the toolbar, go to Format > Number > More Formats > Custom number format.
+- Select the cell where you want to create a mask input (here, cell B2), and in the Menu, go to Format > Number > More Formats > Custom number format.

 The result is the same as in Excel.
 If you enter 450 in cell B2, it is formatted as 4:50.